unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 The Unlock Labs team has put some thought into a process that the Unlock community could use for grants going forward.
 The recommended process is shown below, and each step is explained in more detail underneath the image.
 (Of course, this is a suggestion — the community can make any proposals using any process it chooses.)

-## Recommended Grant Process
+## Recommended grant process

 ![grant-0](https://user-images.githubusercontent.com/214760/229229944-4db2a144-7f83-48d7-ad11-7cc5f896130a.png)

 Let’s walk through the recommended process.

-## First, get familiar with the Grant process itself
+## First, get familiar with the grant process itself

 Before proposing a grant, projects considering applying for a grant should read the [grants page on the Unlock website](https://unlock-protocol.com/grants), as well as read the Governance pages here in the Unlock project documentation.